 A Warm Welcome from Student Development

-The first few days at any new school will feel daunting but our hope for you is that very quickly you will feel safe, happy and a part of the school community.
-Our aim is that no one feels lost in a crowd at RGS and our Student Development system is central to this; some schools call this a pastoral system.
-On your first day, very soon after you come into school, you will meet your Form Tutor for Year 12 & 13.
+The first few days in any Sixth Form will feel daunting but our hope for you is that very quickly you will feel safe, happy and a part of the school community.
+Our aim is that no one feels lost in a crowd at RGS and our Student Development system is central to this.
+On your first day, very soon after you come into school, you will meet your Form Tutor.
 Each day your Form Tutor will take the register, and as well as guide you through all the new procedures, they will also be there to support your welfare, answer your questions, or help you when you have forgotten something, or need advice.
 Your parents will have your Form Tutor’s email address so they can also contact them if there is anything they need to ask about.
-You will also meet the Director of 6Th form, Mr Noyes, Who will also be your Head of Year who is very experienced in helping new boys settle in quickly to the RGS.
+You will also meet the Director of 6Th form, Mr Noyes, and the rest of the Sixth Form team who will help you settle into the Sixth Form at RGS as quickly as possible.

 Student Development Team